cemeterysummoning/website/blog-posts/metallic-ratios.md

 $$\varphi = 1 + \frac{1}{\varphi}$$

 This is exactly where we started with our original derivations of the exact value φ; in fact, two more algebraic manipulations will yield our exact quadratic as found earlier, equation *(1)*.
-Now, we'll have one last look at the Golden Ratio; namely, its expression as the continued fraction
+Now, we'll have one last look at the golden ratio; namely, its expression as the continued fraction

 $$\varphi = 1 + \frac{1}{1 + \frac{1}{1 + \frac{1}{1 + \frac{1}{\ddots}}}}$$